siberianfox/tinygwiki/TinyG-Start.md

 You might think that 4 motors at 2 amps per winding (about the top-end of NEMA17's) would require 4 motors X 2 windings X 2 amps = 16 amps to drive, but you'd be wrong.
 4.5 amps or above will handle this fine as not all motors + phases are ever maxed out at the same time.
 We recommend 6 amps or above if using NEMA23s.

 Here's a really beefy power supply we like: [Meanwell NES-350-24](http://www.jameco.com/webapp/wcs/stores/servlet/ProductDisplay?langId=-1&storeId=10001&catalogId=10001&pa=2149600&productId=2149600&keyCode=WSF&CID=GOOG&gclid=CKGp2eipk7UCFWGnPAod9jMAKA)<br>You can usually hunt around and find this for < $50.
 They also make lower amperage supplies that are cheaper.

+PS Caveat: Be sure to switch the AC input from 240v to 120v if you are in the US or a 120v mains country.
+Most PSs will still work, but will audibly "click" and lose power if you don't set this correctly.

 #### Stepper Motors
 TinyG will work with bipolar and unipolar stepper motors up to 2.5 amps per winding.
 This covers most NEMA23 and smaller motors.
 It will not work with motors wired as 5 wire "star configurations", so avoid these.
 Some of out favorite sources for stepper motors are: